Kilo vs Losant: which enterprise IoT platform should you choose?

 Edge compute with industrial connectors Via MQTT bridges / edge gateways ✓ Modbus, OPC UA, BACnet, SNMP

-White-labeled end-user experiences ✓ Custom branding, domains, multi-tenant
+White-labeled end-user experiences In rollout — incl. dealer resale panel ✓ Custom branding, domains

 Batch analytics ✓ Built-in Jupyter notebooks

-3D digital building twin (editor, DXF import) ✓ 60+ object catalog
+3D digital building twin (editor, DXF import) ✓ Built-in editor, 60+ objects, live sensor binding

 Security certifications ABAC + immutable audit trail ISO 27001, SOC 2